Inside: Learn about the benefits and risks of consuming fertile turkey eggs, and find out how to tell if an egg is fertile.

 The most reliable way to tell if an egg is fertilized is to candle them after a few days in the incubator.
 Personally, I wait until day seven to make sure that I can see development for sure.
 You don't want to candle them too often.

 After even just a couple of days, you will be able to see some veins developing.
-This is why I like to wait until at least day seven, you can for sure see develop and be able to remove those that are not developing.
+This is why I like to wait until at least day seven, you can for sure see development and be able to remove those that are not developing.